 Travelling on a budget doesn’t mean you have to compromise on any of the fun and to help you get started I’ve explained some of my favourite ways to easily save money while travelling.

 You can’t make the most of your travel budget if you don’t have one.
 It may sound cliché, and while it’s not glamorous, having a travel budget will help keep track of your spending and help you prioritize the important stuff.
 A budget can be as detailed or vague as you want it, but being aware of and accountable for what you spend can help keep your costs from skyrocketing without your notice.
-If you’re keeping track of where your money is going, it’ll help you decide if you really need that second (or third) gelato while wandering the streets of Rome, or if maybe you should save that money and put it towards something else.
+If you’re keeping track of where your money is going, it’ll help you decide if you really need that second (or third) gelato while wandering the streets of Rome, or if you should save that money and put it towards something else.
 Find out how to create a travel budget.

 When booking anything, from flights to accommodation to activities, consider all the costs.
 If you book a hotel that requires you to get a taxi or Uber every time you go out you may have been able to save some money and time by paying more to be closer to the action.
 When booking tours, pay attention to what is and isn’t included.

 I love staying with Airbnb, you generally get much better value for money and can find accommodation with a fully equipped kitchen.
 In addition to Airbnb, hostels and Couchsurfing are typically low-cost options for accommodation right in the city.
-While many hostels have an age limit (typically 35), there are a lot of great options that are open to travellers of all ages.
 Hostels aren’t just about 16-bed dorms either!
 Many hostels offer private rooms that are way below hotel prices, so you can get privacy at a price that won’t ruin your budget.
 Another great option is Couchsurfing, which is a global movement where locals host travellers on their couches or in spare rooms for free.
 Couchsurfing is a great way to get the local experience, and you can’t beat free!
 (Although I like to cook at least one dinner for my Couchsurfing host to show my appreciation for welcoming me into their home)